7.3 |

 rarity and complexity have been suggested as intrinsic values.)

-or corrective value related to a perfective or nonperfective,
+an instrumental or corrective one related to a perfective or

-because the perfective values in the motivist doctrine may be
+perfective values in the motivist doctrine may be the instrumental or

-the instrumental or corrective ones in the nonmotivist doctrine,
+corrective ones in the nonmotivist doctrine, and vice versa.

 What does make an existing morality or normative theory less